cujarrett/destiny-insights-frontend/README.md

 ## What is it?

-A simple way, on any device, to quickly see info about Destiny.
+A rad web app to quickly see info about Destiny on any device.

 ![demo](./media/demo.gif)